QCPolmer/Blender_FramesAsObjects/README.md

 # Blender_FramesAsObjects
-A blender3d script ( a addon ) that allows objects to be used as animaton frames
+A blender3d script ( a addon ) that allows objects to be used as animation frames